Elehuris Montero Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to rank 17th in baseball in home runs surrendered (191 total, 1.2 per game).
+- Dodgers pitchers combine to rank 17th in baseball in home runs given up (193 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.